openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Identity protection

-The current EDHOC methods protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See Section 9.1 of {{RFC9528}}).
+The current EDHOC methods protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See [Section 9.1 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-9.1)).
 With EDHOC-PSK authentication method, both the Initiator's and Responder's identities are protected against passive attackers, but not against active attackers.

 ## Number of messages